Synthetic polarization observations of magnetized pillars in HII regions: Assessing the reliability of the Davis-Chandrasekhar-Fermi method: Results

 \subsection{Synthetic polarimetric observations of the pillar}

-Using the classical DCF method, \citetalias{Pattle2018} reported plane-of-sky magnetic field strengths of $B_{\rm POS} = 170$–$320~\mu$G for Pillar~II in M16.
-In contrast, from the raw simulation of our pillar (see Section \ref{subsec:PillarIdentification}) we obtain significantly lower values, with an rms (and mean) magnetic field strength around $B_{\rm rms,3D} \sim 30\,\mu$G (see Fig. \ref{fig:Bfield}).
-To investigate this discrepancy, we performed radiative transfer simulations of polarized dust emission at $850 \,\mu$m using the {\tt POLARIS} code, applied to the simulated pillar (see Section \ref{subsec:so}) throughout its evolution.
+Using the classical DCF method, \citetalias{Pattle2018} reported plane-of-sky magnetic field strengths of $B_{\mathrm{POS}} = 170$--$320\,\mu\mathrm{G}$ for Pillar~II in M16.
+In contrast, from the raw simulation of our pillar (see Section~\ref{subsec:PillarIdentification}), we obtain significantly lower values, with an RMS (and mean) magnetic field strength of around $B_{\mathrm{rms, 3D}} \sim 33\,\mu\mathrm{G}$ (see Figure~\ref{fig:Bfield}).
+To investigate this discrepancy, we performed radiative transfer simulations of polarized dust emission at $850\,\mu\mathrm{m}$ using the \texttt{POLARIS} code, applied to the simulated pillar (see Section~\ref{subsec:so}) throughout its evolution.